 With a new school year comes a new beginning for the Tigers, the worst-ranked high school cheerleading team in the state.
-Riley, a first-time captain, rallies the girls for a fresh start at the annual team sleepover, but when the night takes a bloody turn, three Tigers are found mysteriously murdered.
+Riley, the new captain, rallies the girls for a fresh start at the annual team sleepover, however, the night takes a bloody turn.

 Meet the team